-- The Application Form where you provide your general information, initial requirements documents (including a recent photo, a copy of your baptism or long-form birth certificate which names your parents, and a non-refundable $30 administrative fee), and your Oath of Allegiance to the MNO.
+- The Application Form where you provide your general information, initial requirements documents (including a recent photo, a copy of your baptism or long-form birth certificate which names your parents), and your Oath of Allegiance to the MNO.

 - The Genealogy Chart where you note your family lineage, tracing your ancestry back to a Métis Ancestor, as defined above.

 - The Supporting Documents where you provide your official church or civic documents that link each successive generation in your lineage, going back to your Métis Ancestor.
 There’s more information about this below.

 11) Where do I get an application form?

 Application forms are available on our website or by contacting the MNO Registry Office.